Ang Panday (2017 film)

 Carlo J. Caparas' Ang Panday (lit.
 'The Blacksmith') is a 2017 Filipino superhero fantasy action film based on the eponymous comic book character created by Carlo J. Caparas along with his co-creator Steve Gan.
-Serving as the seventh installment of the Panday series, the film is directed and produced by Coco Martin, who also stars in the title role.
+Serving as the seventh installment of the Panday series, the film is co-written, directed and produced by Coco Martin, who also stars in the title role.

 The film serves as an official entry to the 2017 Metro Manila Film Festival, and marks Martin's directorial debut under his real name, Rodel Nacianceno.
-The film received mixed reviews.
+The film received mixed to positive reviews but it was box office success along with Gandarrapiddo: The Revenger Squad and it was the first and only time to have 2 co-productions between Star Cinema and Viva Films movies released at the same time during MMFF.

 Plot

-Flavio II and his wife Carmen take care of their newborn baby boy, whom they dream of becoming the next heroic legend.
+In the province, Flavio II and his wife Carmen take care of their newborn baby boy, whom they dream of becoming the next heroic legend.
 They offer the pious Rosa Batungbakal to take care of him, but the malevolent Lizardo's unlatched spirit and his goons attack the unprotected house.
-Rosa takes the newborn to the church to offer guidance from a priest while Flavio fends off the goons.
+Rosa takes the newborn to a church to offer guidance from a priest while Flavio fends off the goons.
 Flavio gets stabbed and dies after fighting the spirit, who vows to rule the world.

-The newborn baby later grew up to be Flavio Batungbakal III, a gangster who ambushes bandits around the market in Tondo, only to get apprehended by the police.
+The baby grows up to be Flavio Batungbakal III, a gangster who ambushes bandits around a market in Tondo, only to get apprehended by the police.
 Flavio is released from prison, and his stepfather Andoy warns him not to cause havoc around the streets anymore.
 He lives a comfortable life along with his family and regularly meets with Maria, a beautiful woman with whom he admits being smitten, although her parents disapprove of him.
 Meanwhile, a new human form of Lizardo appears in the shadows alongside his father.
 He is strongly attracted to Maria and craves to be with her.
 A beauty contest competition nearby is under way, which goes awry.

-Citizens turn into aswangs and secretly devise a plot to destroy Flavio's hometown, and replace it with their own.
-During the cataclysm, an aswang disguised as a dog bites one of Flavio's younger brother, Diego, who insists that the injury is minor.
-Lizardo successfully latch onto his human form, making him the leader of the aswangs planning to rule the country.
-Flavio realizes that he is being followed by an old man holding a magical book which contains a mysterious power.
+Citizens are turned into aswangs by a reincarnated Lizardo, who secretly devises a plot to take over the country under the guise of a businessman.
+During one attack, an aswang disguised as a dog bites one of Flavio's younger brother, Diego, who insists that the injury is minor.
+While walking, Flavio is followed by an old man holding a magical book which contains a mysterious power.
 When the old man tells him about the real existence of the aswangs, he threatens him by pulling out his butterfly knife out of disbelief.
 An aswang suddenly appears, which the two men defeat.
 The old man realizes that Flavio is the only known person of his bloodline capable of stopping Lizardo and his army.